 Symbol LED On LED Flashing LED Off X AC input is present and qualified.
-The Conext XW+ is ready to charge batteries, pass AC through to the loads, or interact with the grid.
-AC input is present and is being qualified.
-The Conext XW+ is not connected to the grid.
-AC input is not present or AC input is present but not within qualifying range.
+The Conext XW+ is ready to charge batteries, pass AC through to the loads, or interact with the grid. ' The Conext XW+ is not connected to the grid.
+AC input is not present, or AC input is present but not within qualifying range.